Original article from Eastern Funding.

-- Once you’ve run successful promotional campaigns, the most important next step is to understand the insights.
+Once you’ve run successful promotional campaigns, the most important next step is to understand the insights.

-- There’s a great opportunity to incentivize your customers to be your marketers.
-Your customers can receive an affiliate code to share with their friends, family, colleagues, etc. who haven’t been to your store before.
+There’s a great opportunity to incentivize your customers to be your marketers.
+Your customers can receive an affiliate code to share with their friends, family, and colleagues who haven’t been to your store before.

 Create affiliate campaigns where new customers use one of your existing customer’s affiliate codes and both parties get a credit to their account.
 This happens in many different retail/eCommerce environments, and it can be a game-changer for your business

 Using Technology at Your Laundromat